fonkgoku/base34-posts/posts/from-hodl-to-algo-trading.md

 I started in December of 2018 building a trading bot in NodeJS, using the Bitfinex API (which still is one of the easiest to use and well documented) including a backtesting engine to test the viability of my strategies.
 After around 8 weeks it was live and trading with real money.

 I came up with several strategies, but a simple EMA crossover seemed to yield the best results.
 It was working like a charm for around 3 months, every month I doubled the trading account, then in the 4th month, the strategy stopped working and I lost all the money I made so far.
-I was about even, so no harm done, but I realized that I had been much too overconfident in my executionm so more learning and testing was needed.
+I was about even, so no harm done, but I realized that I had been too overconfident in my execution, so more learning and testing was needed.
 It was the summer of 2019 by then.

 Since I knew so little about actual trading at that time, I started looking into YouTube channels, books and other resources to learn how to do it properly.
 Like most beginners will know, this is a tough road with a lot of garbage content.
 Eventually I came up with a decent collection of useful books, articles and videos.